jvirtanen/genesis/README.md

 ## Architecture

-Genesis is a Ubuntu 16.04 server that runs the following services:
+Genesis is an Ubuntu 16.04 server that runs the following services:

 - `parity-system.service`: a Parity Trading System process accepting inbound order entry connections and publishing market data and market reports using